 Can I substitute anything in this Italian limoncello recipe?

-• High proof pure grain alcohol.
-If you can’t find any, you can use vodka instead, which is easier to find in any shop.
-Just make sure to still find a high-proof one, so around 75 volumes, so that the alcohol will be able to still extract as much oils and flavours from the peels.
+• High proof pure grain alcohol: If you can’t find any, you can use vodka instead, which is easier to find in any shop.
+Just make sure to still find a high-proof one, so around 75 volumes, so that the alcohol will be able to still extract as much oils and flavours from the peels and lemon zest.

-Start off by washing and drying your lemons.
-Then with a vegetable peeler, cut the peel off all your lemons.
+To make this Sicilian Limoncello, start off by washing and drying your lemons.
+Then, with a vegetable peeler or pairing knife, cut the peel off all your lemons.
+You can zest them and use lemon zest too, but it won’t make it as strong as the whole peel.
 Make sure to take off any of the pith (the white soft part under it – as it will make the limoncello bitter).

 Add the sugar syrup and taste.
 If needed, add more sugar syrup to it if you want a milder limoncello.
 When you are ready, transfer it to a bottle or container to store it.
-Enjoy at room temperature or chilled in a shot glass!
+Let it rest for at least a week.
+Enjoy the sicilian limoncello liqueur at room temperature, but it’s most definitely bettere when chilled, in a shot glass!

 How do you drink Sicilian limoncello?